 Cynthia J. WyelsProfessor, Mathematics

-Dr. Wyels is the PI for an NSF-funded Research Experiences for Undergraduates in Mathematics site hosted at CSU Channel Islands: 12 – 14 students from across the U.S. and one from our partner institution in Mexico spend eight intensive summer weeks working on original research in mathematics.
-Dr. Wyels also directs the Channel Islands LSAMP program, which helps students who face educational barriers graduate with Science, Technology, and Mathematics majors and pursue graduate education and careers in their fields.
-This led naturally to her work as part of the leadership team that obtained CI’s largest grant to date: Project ACCESO, designed to inspire and educate the next generation of science, technology, engineering and mathematics graduates at CSU Channel Islands and nearby community colleges.
+Dr. Wyels co-authored two 5-year, $6m Hispanic-Serving Institution STEM grants to provide academic support for undergraduates studying STEM and pedagogical renewal for faculty.
+Her multiple MAA and NSF-funded Research Experiences for Undergraduates grants allowed 12 - 17 students from across the U.S. and Mexico annually to spend eight intensive summer weeks working on original research in mathematics.
+For 8 years, Dr. Wyels directed the Channel Islands LSAMP program, which helps students who face educational barriers graduate with STEM majors and pursue graduate education and careers in their fields.

-Dr. Wyels enjoys reading, traveling, and interacting with people from other cultures, at home and abroad.
+Dr. Wyels enjoys reading, traveling, and interacting with people from other cultures.
 She is particularly fond of CI’s location, and takes advantage of it by pursuing outdoor sports in her free time.

 graph pebbling, graph labeling, analysis of educational interventions, data analysis pertaining to environmental science issues